rest-feeds/restfeed-server-java/README.md

 # restfeed-server-java

-Library to provide a [REST Feed](http://rest-feeds.org/) server endpoint.
+Library to provide a [REST Feed](http://rest-feeds.org/) server endpoint in Java.

-The library provides a plain Java implementation of the server side polling endpoint.
-Plus an optional Spring Boot Auto Configuration to simplify the implementation as a Spring application.
+An included Spring Boot Auto Configuration simplifies the implementation as a Spring application.

 ## Getting Started